scskalicky/zotero_tutorial/zotero_and_Rstudio.md

 #### Step 0.
 Prerequisites

-You should have R Studio version 1.4 or greaterand Zotero desktop installed on your computer, and have some references already in Zotero.
+You should have R Studio version 1.4 or greater and Zotero desktop installed on your computer, and have some references already in Zotero.
 Maybe this is a good opportunity to prompt you to update both programs!
-If you want to connect to github, you should have a github account and know how to make a repository.
+If you want to connect to GitHub, you should have a GitHub account and know how to make a repository.

 #### Step 1.
 Get Better BibTeX into Zotero